 If you’re thinking about dipping your toe in the water with us, there a few ways you could do it, depending whether you’d like go it alone or get a helping hand.

-If you want to choose your own investments, you can start investing online in funds with a lump sum of £100 and an annual account fee of 0.25% payable monthly.
+If you want to choose your own investments, you can start investing online in funds with a lump sum of £50 and an annual account fee of 0.25% payable quarterly.
 Or you can start investing online in shares for £10.50 a trade plus and a quarterly account fee of £10.50.

 If you’d like us to recommend the investment and level of risk that’s right for you, we offer 3 advice services, each with different fees and eligibility criteria.
 And the fee for our online advice service is just 0.5%.
-So if you invested the minimum of £1,000, the advice fee would only be a fiver and the costs for managing your investment would be around £4.60 a year.
+So if you invested the minimum of £50 per month, the advice fee would only be £3 and the annual maintenance costs for the first year would be around £1.50.

 This is another myth that has its roots in a truth (you might be noticing a theme here).